camunda/camunda-docs/docs/product-manuals/cloud-console/manage-clusters/manage-alerts.md

 title: Manage alerts
 ---

-Camunda Cloud allows you to be notified when process instances stop with an error.
+Camunda Cloud can notify you when process instances stop with an error.

 There are two forms of notification: